rohan-varma/rohan-varma.github.io/_posts/2016-11-30-Complexity-Analysis.md

 This algorithm runs in time *&#920;	(n)*, where n is the **numeric** value of the input, so the algorithm does run in polynomial time in *n*.
 However, it does *not* run in polynomial time in the **size** of the input - an important distinction, as we generally consider the size of the input (as opposed to the numeric value) when analyzing the complexity of algorithms.

 Formally, the size of the input into our algorithm is defined as the number of bits required to represent the input.
-For example, if our input was an array with `n` 32-bit integer elements, the size of our input would be *32n*, the number of bits required to represent it - and when analyzing complexity in terms of upper/lower/tight bounds, constants are generally forgone - hence the typical *O(n log n)* runtime of sorting algorithsm such as merge sort.
+For example, if our input was an array with *n* 32-bit integer elements, the size of our input would be *32n*, the number of bits required to represent it - and when analyzing complexity in terms of upper/lower/tight bounds, constants are generally foregone - hence the typical *O(n log n)* runtime of sorting algorithms such as merge sort.

 In the case of our ```is_prime``` algorithm, however, how many bits are required to represent the input?
 If you've played around with bits before, you may know that the answer is on the order of *log n*.
 Let's verify this mathematically.